joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/26/world/europe/russia-ukraine-war-orikhiv-attack.html?searchResultPosition=2

 **Soldiers Attempt Coup in Niger, Its President’s Office Says**\
-`The presidency of the West African country said that members of the presidential guard were trying to rally the military in an “anti-republican move.”
+`If the claim is confirmed, Niger would be the latest West African country to face a coup attempt in the past two years.
 The president’s fate was unclear.`\
 https://nytimes.com/2023/07/26/world/africa/niger-coup-attempt.html?searchResultPosition=3

 **Why Won’t Simon Ateba Stop Shouting?**\